 - It is customizable in terms of weight, length, and various launch and spin angles.

-- It is more expensive than most other shafts and can account for up to 20% of the value of the club depending on what you decide to purchase.
+- One of the more expensive shafts and can account for up to 20% of the total cost of even a high end driver.

 Contrary to what the name would suggest, this driver shaft is actually made from carbon fiber materials that are referred to as “nanoalloys.”

 You can choose from four different weights starting at 50g and then moving up 10g each time to 80g.
 You can also choose from any flex depending on the weight of the shaft as well.
 With a clean and different look and similar performance to graphite, the Tour AD BB is a strong shaft choice.